Yong-Min Shin

 yongmin.shin@lgresearch.ai

-Hello!
-I am a Ph.D candidate in MIDaS Lab led by Prof. Won-Yong Shin, Dept. Computer Science & Engineering in Yonsei University, South Korea.
-Before joining MIDaS, I graduated from Yonsei University in Feb.
-2019 as a physics major.
+Before joining LG AI Research, I completed my Ph.D at MIDaS Lab led by Prof. Won-Yong Shin, [Dept. Computer Science & Engineering in Yonsei University, Seoul, South Korea.

 • Causal Inference: With the help of Brady Neal’s Introduction to Causal Inference, I am trying to understand the concept of causality to understand how it can impact the explainability of machine learning models.